Master of Science in Professional Counseling

 Counseling session up close

-4 Steps for Finding the Right Faith Based Counseling Program for You
+4 Steps for Finding the Right Faith-Based Counseling Program for You

 Researching faith-based counseling programs will open you up to many wonderful schools, each of them offering unique experiences.
 If you’re looking into how to become a faith-based counselor and are currently exploring program options, here are four important steps you should be taking.